coveo/source.coveo.com/_posts/2016-07-21-feign-request-object.md

 After playing with Feign a little, I started to really like the tool.
 Writing an HTTP client with it is pretty easy, and it would not be a lot of work to maintain.
 I only had one major concern: there was no out of the box support for request objects.

-Request objects is a simple pattern that help maintain methods with many optional parameters, which is the case for some our API's methods.
+Using request objects is a simple pattern that help maintain methods with many optional parameters, which is the case for some our API's methods.
 Without request objects, calling a method would look like this:

 ```java
 statsApi.getCombinedData(from,